Biography of Tatsuya Yoshinaga

 Experience & Education

-Teaching artist for North End Music & Performing Arts CenterJanuary 2018 to Present (about a year and a half)
+Teaching artist for North End Music & Performing Arts CenterJanuary 2018 to Present (about 2 years)

-Business owner for YOSHINAGA MUSIC2016 to Present (over 3 years)
+Business owner for YOSHINAGA MUSIC2016 to Present (about 4 years)

-Bandleader for XTY Jazz Group2004 to Present (over 15 years)
+Bandleader for XTY Jazz Group2004 to Present (about 16 years)

 in Drums, percussion, piano, bass at Berklee College of Music2004 to 2008 (4 years)